-Arjuna realizes that he will not be free of the sorrow he feels either by acquiring wealth or by fighting the war.
+Arjuna realizes that neither acquiring wealth nor fighting the war will free him from sorrow.
 He wants his delusion to be destroyed and seeks a more permanent solution.
-He realizes that he is confused and therefore surrenders to Sri Krishna as a disciple.
+He realizes that he is confused and so surrenders to Shri Krishna as a disciple.

 When we speak of the Self, our notion is that the Self is the body and the mind.
-Sri Krishna explains to Arjuna that he is grieving for those who are not worthy of it.
-By that, he is indicating that Arjuna has a wrong notion of himself as his body and of others as their bodies, as indicated in verses 2.12 and 2.13.
+Shri Krishna explains to Arjuna that he is grieving for those who are not worthy of it.
+He indicates to Arjuna that he has a mistaken belief—thinking of himself as his body and others as their bodies.
+This is mentioned in verses 2.12 and 2.13.

 Chapter 2, Verse 14